-If you teach or lead music in camps, congregations, or community centers, Hava Nashira® is for you.
-Created by Debbie Friedmanz"l and Cantor Jeff Klepper among others, Hava Nashira provides you with the opportunity to improve your skills as you learn from the finest Jewish music innovators and composers, including Cantor Jeff Klepper, Ellen Allard, Merri Lovinger Arian, Theodore Bikel, Cantor Rosalie Boxt, Rabbi Ken Chasen, Cantor Ellen Dreskin, Alan Goodis, Billy Jonas, Shira Kline, Josh Nelson, Dan Nichols, and Craig Taubman.
+If you teach or lead music in camps, congregations, or community centers, Hava Nashira is for you.
+Created by Debbie Friedmanz"l and Cantor Jeff Klepper among others, Hava Nashira provides you with the opportunity to improve your skills as you learn from the finest Jewish music innovators and composers.
+2015 faculty included: Cantor Jeff Klepper, Ellen Allard, Merri Lovinger Arian, Noah Aronson, Cantor Rosalie Boxt, Rabbi Ken Chasen, Cantor Ellen Dreskin, Alan Goodis, Billy Jonas, Shira Kline, Josh Nelson and Dan Nichols.
+Cantor Rosalie Boxt has been coordinating the Hava Nashira faculty and program since 2012.
 Instrumental proficiency is preferred but not necessary.
 The program is open to adults, college age and older.
-Read about the 2014 Hava Nashira faculty.
+Read about the 2015 Hava Nashira faculty.

 How to Register for Hava Nashira